+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 • Full Citizenship or Permanent Residence status.

-How can I track my British Citizenship application status?
+How Can I Track my British Citizenship Application Status?

 On average, British nationality applications are processed within three to six months.
 However, this timeframe may vary depending on the complexity of your case and the volume of requests that the Home Office has to handle.